ia-toki/judgels/web/docs/deployment/installation.md

 - `rabbitmq_password`
    * The password for the server and grader apps to connect to RabbitMQ.

-If you generate a different ssh key filename, edit the following variable in `vars.yml` to allow access to root:

-- `ansible_ssh_private_key_file`
-   * Fill with the location of the custom ssh private key file

 ### E. Setting up domains

 1. Purchase a domain (for example: `mycontest.org`).
 Then, set up the following (sub)domains.